 The accounting treatment will vary depending on whether or not the transfer qualifies as a sale.

-Download the full insight into IFRS 16 [ 77 kb ] for an example and also further information on:
+The fukk insight provides an example and also further information on:

 - when the transfer of the asset is a sale